ocbe-uio/cellmigRation/README.md

 Installation
 ============

-CellMigRation is under active development and a stable version is yet to be released.
+The cellmigRation package is under active development and a stable version is yet to be released.
 However, you can install the current development version of CellMigRation from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("remotes")